 As a teacher Ildiko combines strong performance and technical knowledge with great patience, compassion and understanding to bring out the very best that each student has to offer.
 Her passion and dedication is very apparent and reflected in the passion and dedication that her students have in their music.
 She is known for going that extra mile to insure that each student has a complete and thorough understanding of the music that they are working on.
 Ildiko teaches students of all ages and abilities classical, show tunes and religious styles of music.
 Several of her students have and continue to win leading roles in musicals.
 She has even had one of her students selected to sing for the Pope in Rome.
 Many of Ildiko's students go on to major in music while in college.

-Voice lessons with Ildiko are available Monday, Wednesday, and Saturday.
+Voice lessons (Virtual Only) with Ildiko are available Monday, Wednesday, and Saturday.